Jberrios01/module-1/Whatspos/Readme.md

 the impossible will turn into possible.

-I like to think out the box with this question, and going to let you leave with this We are not the only living species in the galaxy.
+I like to think out the box with this question, and going to let you leave with this We are not the only living species in the galaxy so anything is possible.

+This file can be found /Users/student/jorthegreat/whatspos

+The previous Directory can be found at /Users/student/jorthegreat

+The next directory can be found /Uesrs/student/jorthegreat/whatsimp